lhsantos/unity_uos_plugin/README.md

 ##Unity uOS Plugin##

-This is a very restricted port of the [uOS middleware](https://github.com/UnBiquitous/uos_core) as plugin for [Unity](http://unity3d.com) game engine.
+This is a very restricted port of the [uOS middleware](https://github.com/UnBiquitous/uos_core) as a plugin for the [Unity](http://unity3d.com) game engine.
 This port intends to enable basic communication between Unity games and a uOS-based ubiquitous smartspace.
 The following description assumes you are familiar with Unity environment and script programming, if you are not, please refer to their [documentation](http://unity3d.com/learn) for details before using this plugin.

-** This plugin was coded in C# **
+**This plugin was coded in C#**

 ##Before you continue!##